khulnasoft-lab/design.khulnasoft.com/contents/components/sorting.md

 *   Numbers in ascending or descending order.
 *   Characters in alphabetical or reverse-alphabetical order.
-*   Dates from most to least recent (and the reverse).
+*   Dates from most to least recent or the reverse.

 ## Usage